DiBenzD75/front-end-challenge/README.md

   - You can use external resources/libraries as you might need/want them

 - Don't concentrate on fully completing the task.
-Rather focus on clean and reasonable application and code structure keeping in mind that a project might need to scale regarding team and application size
+Rather focus on clean and reasonable application and code structure keeping in mind that a project might need to scale regarding team and application size.

 - Don't invest more than 6-8 hours on the implementation
 - The project should be set up and versioned using a git repository, preferably using Github or similar to give us access to the repository when you are done.